someengineering/fixinventory/ckworker/README.md

 ```
 match id = i-039e06bb2539e5484 | tag update owner lukas
 ```
 `ckcore` will put this tagging task onto a task queue.
-This queue is then consumed by a `ckworker` that knows how to perform tagging for that particular resource and its particular cloud and account.
-In or example above where we are setting the tag `owner: lukas` for an AWS EC2 instance with ID `i-039e06bb2539e5484` the task would be given to a `ckworker` that knows how to update AWS EC2 instance tags in that resources account.
+This task is then consumed by a `ckworker` that knows how to perform tagging for that particular resource and its particular cloud and account.
+In our example above where we are setting the tag `owner: lukas` for an AWS EC2 instance with ID `i-039e06bb2539e5484` the task would be given to a `ckworker` that knows how to update AWS EC2 instance tags in that resources account.

 ## Contact